CubanJew/msfs20_custom_spad_controller/README.md

 ### Installation Instructions:
 1. Build the control interface board by following [schematics](https://github.com/CubanJew/msfs20_custom_spad_controller/blob/main/Hardware/Electrical/Schematic.pdf).

 2. 3D print STL files located in `/Hardware/Panel 3D Files/STL/`.
 You will need 3 Brackets, 1 Slide Potentiometer Lever Hat, and one of each of the three faceplates.
 Use soldering iron to heat insert four M3-4mm knurled brass inserts into each bracket's corner faceplate mounting holes and secure each faceplate to bracket with four M3-6mm bolts.
+Note that bracket top mounting holes are misaligned relative to the bottom mounting holes.
+If you wish to attach the three brackets vertically, drill new upper mounting holes to 2 of 3 the brackets.
+Bracket mounting hole alignment will be fixed in future.

-3. Install buttons/potentiometers on to faceplate holes (note: You will need to use a deburring tool to slightly enlarge the component holes as there is very little tolerance) and wire up connections between panel and control interface board.
+3. Install buttons/potentiometers on to faceplate holes (note: you will need to use a deburring tool to slightly enlarge the component holes as there is very little tolerance) and wire up connections between panel and control interface board.
 Refer to [Bill of Materials](https://github.com/CubanJew/msfs20_custom_spad_controller/blob/main/Hardware/Bill%20of%20Materials.txt) for parts information.

 4. To upload microcontroller firmware, install PlatformIO IDE and add `/Software/AVR/FLIGHT SIM SPAD INTERFACE/` as new folder project.
 Upload code to your Arduino Pro Micro.